 Child Birth Injury in Madison, WI

-There are quite a few scenarios that may cause a child to sustain an injury while being born in Madison.
-Familiarize yourself with some of the following examples may apply to your circumstances.
+Beyond this, there are quite a few scenarios that may cause a child to sustain an injury while being born in Madison.
+One of the following examples may apply to your circumstances.

 Improper Vacuum Usage

 Sometimes a mother has difficulties delivering a baby through the birth canal.
 Madison medical professionals may intervene and use a vacuum to assist.
 This machine is a standard instrument that can help suction the baby down and out of the birth canal.
 The vacuum attaches to the baby’s head or shoulders.
 Nurses and doctors are responsible for placing it appropriately.
 However, sometimes the vacuum is not attached where it should be.
 This error can cause severe injury to the mother and the infant during childbirth.

 There are other options when a mother is having difficulty delivering her child.
 For example, the baby can be improperly positioned in the womb.

 In this case, attending medical professionals may use forceps to help move a baby through the birthing canal.
 Appropriate use of forceps reduces oxygen deprivation.
 This tool also reduces the chances of fetal distress that can result in birth injuries.

 The medical professionals that are birthing a child must use extreme care.
 The improper use of forceps can cause severe injuries to the head.
 Additionally, this device can also cause nerve damage in the neck or the chest.

 Hypoxia is a medical condition that occurs when the brain of a baby is not receiving enough oxygen.
 The most common cause before and during delivery is the umbilical cord becoming tangled around the baby’s neck.

 This condition often occurs due to a damaged or infected placenta.
 Thankfully, most Madison, Wisconsin medical professionals can identify hypoxia well in advance.
 As a result, they can intercede to eliminate the chances of the infant or the mother facing harm.